Chelsea sale: Leading contenders emerge; shortlist expected imminently

 [ MORE: How to watch Premier League in USA ]

+The London Evening Standard say the Ricketts Family is flying to London to meet with several groups and to ‘reassure worried fans’ who have shown concern about their potential ownership after previous racist comments in an email exchange from the family’s patriarch, Joe Ricketts, which he has apologized publicly for.

+“Our family rejects any form of hate in the strongest possible terms,” they said in a statement.
+“Racism and Islamophobia have no place whatsoever in our society.
+We have developed deep and abiding partnerships with the Muslim community in Chicago, as well as with all communities of colour.
+Respect for diversity and inclusion are central to our family’s values.
+If we prevail in our bid for Chelsea, we commit to the club and to the fans that we will actively promote these values.”

-It is expected that a shortlist of bidders will be finalized as soon as Tuesday (March 22), and things will continue to move very quickly as Chelsea aim to have new owners in place ASAP.
+It is expected that a shortlist of bidders will be finalized in the coming days, and things will continue to move very quickly as Chelsea aim to have new owners in place ASAP.

 Bids (most of which are expected to be well over $2.5 billion) had to be in with The Raine Group by 5 p.m.
 ET on Friday, March 18.